 The Great White House

-Construction on the Great White House began in 1875, making it the oldest home in town.
-Originally located on the railroad right-of-way near Garfield Street, it was home to Lakin’s depot agent, Alonzo Boylan, and his family.
-For several years, the house was used for social gatherings including the wedding reception of John and Mary O’Loughlin.
-The house was eventually acquired by the O’Loughlins and moved to its present location in 1916.
+Alonzo Boylan, Lakin’s first depot agent, moved his family to Lakin in the fall of 1875.
+Construction on the Great White House began soon after.
+For several years, the Boylans opened their home for church services and social gatherings including the wedding reception of John and Mary O’Loughlin.
+The house was acquired by the O’Loughlins in 1916 and moved from its original location on the railroad right-of-way near Garfield Street.
 The house is currently undergoing major repairs and is open to the public on a limited basis.

 Santa Fe Depot

 When the Lakin Depot was shut down in 1982, the Historical Society knew the importance of preserving such an important piece of our past.
 They purchased the depot and moved it to the museum complex where volunteers went to work restoring it and filling it with railroad memorabilia, pictures and equipment.
 Built in 1882 on the west side of Main Street next to the railroad tracks, the depot was originally a two-story structure with living quarters above and a freight addition in the back.
-In 1930 the second story was removed, freight room modified, and passenger waiting room moved to the front.
+When the depot was remodeled in 1930, the roof was lowered since the living area had not been used for many years, the freight room was modified and the waiting room moved to the front.

 Columbia School House